Prisoners Who Are Older, Chronically Ill or Disabled

-There are now more older prisoners than ever before in England and Wales; precisely ‘three and half times the number of people aged 60+ than there were in 2002.’
-(PRT Bromley Briefing, January 2023).
+There are now more older prisoners than ever before in England and Wales; precisely ‘four times the number of people aged 60+ than there were in 2002.’
 People aged 60 and over are now the fastest growing age group in the prison estate.
-(PRT Bromley Briefing, June 2023).
+In 2023, 159 people aged 50 or over died of natural causes whilst in prison – almost three times the number that died twenty years ago.
+(Prison Reform Trust; Factfile February 2025)

 In terms of ability, 36% of all prisoners are estimated to have a medical or mental disability, compared to 19% of the general population: 11% have a physical disability; 18% have a mental disability; 8% have both.
-Three in ten people were identified as having a learning disability or difficulty following assessment on entry into prison in 2019-20.
-(PRT Bromley Briefing, Winter 2022) More than two thirds reported having mental health problems.
-(PRT Bromley Briefing, June 2023)
+Of prisoners screened through educational assessments in England in 2023-24, over half (55%) were identified as having a learning difficulty or disability.
+62% of women and 54% of men report having mental health problems.
+(Prison Reform Trust; Factfile February 2025)

 PAS Caseworkers regularly receive calls and letters from older, chronically ill or disabled prisoners whose conditions of imprisonment severely impact their daily quality of life.
 Many are unable to use stairs and therefore cannot access basic prison facilities such as the exercise yard, classrooms, library, work stations, healthcare, medication hatch and chapel.
 In addition, there is currently no legal obligation for prisons to provide optional activities / ‘time out of cell’ for those unable to work due to age or disability.
 Caseworkers report that many older prisoners who experience chronic pain are therefore confined to their cells for up to 23 hours a day.
 Isolation is further exacerbated by the fact that many prisons do not provide in-cell phones and older prisoners are typically less likely to have family visits.
 Needless to say, for elderly prisoners living with dementia, the prison environment is relentlessly gruelling.